 Despite Singapore’s busy concrete skyline, you will be pleasantly surprised to find out about the numerous gardens in the city.
 The Singapore Botanic Garden is a UNESCO World Heritage Site and attracts academic botanists and the casual viewer alike.
 Remember to make a visit to the National Orchid Garden which has multitudes of flower varieties and some gorgeous colours.

-Suggested Read: Skydiving in Singapore: Experience Thrill At Its Best In 2021
+Suggested Read: Skydiving in Singapore: Experience Thrill At Its Best

 3. Shop In Haji Lane